SanthoshSiddegowda/bugzilla-mcp/README.md

 A Model Context Protocol (MCP) server that enables secure interaction with Bugzilla instances.
 This server facilitates communication between AI applications and Bugzilla bug tracking systems through a controlled interface.

+## Quick Start

+**Hosted Server**: Use the production server at `https://bugzilla.fastmcp.app/mcp` - no local setup required!
+Just add it to your MCP client configuration with your Bugzilla API key and instance URL.

 ## Features

 - Query bug information and comments